haproxy/haproxy/doc/lua-api/index.rst

   *size* is missing, the function tries to read all the content of the stream until the end.
 An optional timeout may be specified in milliseconds.
-In this case the function will return no longer than this delay, with the amount of available data (possibly none).
+In this case the function will return no longer than this delay, with the amount of available data, or nil if there is no data.
+An empty string is returned if the connection is closed.

   :param class_AppletTCP applet: An :ref:`applettcp_class`
   :param integer size: the required read size.
-  :returns: always return a string, the string can be empty if the connection is closed.
+  :returns: return nil if the timeout has expired and no data was available but can still be received.
+Otherwise, a string is returned, possibly an empty string if the connection is closed.

 .. js:function:: AppletTCP.try_receive(applet)

   Reads available data from the TCP stream and returns immediately.
-Returns a string containing read bytes that may possibly be empty if no bytes are available at that time.
+Returns a string containing read bytes or nil if no bytes are available at that time.
+An empty string is returned if the connection is closed.

   :param class_AppletTCP applet: An :ref:`applettcp_class`
-  :returns: always return a string, the string can be empty.
+  :returns: return nil if no data was available but can still be received.
+Otherwise, a string is returned, possibly an empty string if the connection is closed.

 .. js:function:: AppletTCP.send(appletmsg)